juliaguas17/React-Portfolio/README.md

 ## Future Edits

-I'm still in the process of adding my resume and a contact form to this page.
+I'm still in the process of adding my resume, contact form, and footer to this page.
 Stay tuned.